nicokruger/inmytree.co.za/app/blog/visiting-future-every-morning-working-in-vr/index.md

 ---
-title: "Visiting the future every morning - working in Virtual Reality part 1."
+title: "Visiting the future every morning: Working in Virtual Reality Part 1."
 description: "My morning starts with coffee, catching up on news and then getting into work.
 Except that for the last week, I've been doing this in a magical cave, a space station and other exotic locations.
 I've been working in Virtual Reality for the last week."
 head:
 - - meta